(Also called enostosis, or pano for short)

 Panosteitis features a cloudy appearance of material in the bone marrow cavity.
 The patient above has a normal ulna (note the smooth internal texture of the lower bone) but the radius has panosteitis (the internal texture looks rough on the upper bone).
 Photo by MarVistaVet.

 In panosteitis, characteristic cloudiness in the bone marrow cavities is visible on radiographs.
 If there is any doubt about whether these lesions are really there, radiographs can be repeated in a couple of weeks and the lesions will likely be more prominent.

 The classical cloudiness is seen in the adjacent radiograph.
 If there is still any question of the diagnosis in a given patient, a nuclear medicine scan will definitively settle the question, but this is rarely necessary.

 What Causes Panosteitis?

 What is actually happening inside a bone with panosteitis is complicated.
 A bone’s marrow cavity contains two types of marrow: hemopoietic marrow which produces blood cells and fatty marrow which is basically just fat.
 In panosteitis the fatty marrow is replaced with fibrous tissue.
 The fibrous tissue is then replaced by a type of bone called woven bone.
-Woven bone is represented by the fluffy opacities seen on the radiographic image.
+Woven bone is represented by the fluffy blurriness seen on the X-ray image.

 The marrow cavity can be nearly obliterated by encroaching woven bone.
 Eventually, the normal bone cells involved in bone remodeling take over, building new bone where it should be and dissolving bone where it should not be.
 Ultimately, the bone tissue is re-structured back to normal.